ircdocs/modern-irc/_includes/modern-appendix.md

 The server MAY negate parameters which have not been previously advertised; in this case, the client MUST ignore the token.

-The server MUST NOT contain the same parameter multiple times nor advertise and negate the same parameter in a single `RPL_ISUPPORT` reply.
-However, the server is free to advertise or negate the same parameters in separate replies.
+A single `RPL_ISUPPORT` reply MUST NOT contain the same parameter multiple times nor advertise and negate the same parameter.
+However, the server is free to advertise or negate the same parameter in separate replies.

 See the [Feature Advertisement](#feature-advertisement) section for more details on this numeric.
 A list of parameters is available in the [`RPL_ISUPPORT` Parameters](#rplisupport-parameters) section.